infinum/wordpress-handbook/vagrant.md

 At infinum we use [wp-boilerplate](https://github.com/infinum/wp-boilerplate) to kickstart our development.
 It is a modern way that uses [webpack](https://webpack.js.org/) to bundle your assets.

 By using that you'll be able to use [BrowserSync](https://www.npmjs.com/package/browser-sync-webpack-plugin) to test the development on your browser and mobile phone.
-Jus follow the instructions in the wp-boilerplate repo, and you should be able to easily inspect your site without much hassle.
+Just follow the instructions in the wp-boilerplate repo, and you should be able to easily inspect your site without much hassle.

 ## Adding new sites